KatieTemrowski/livewebgroup/README.md

 - identify the chats coming from different people
 - play with the room feature, to make chats available only to certain folks
 - improve the way the chats display

+Question: how do you analyze a string of text coming from the chat partner?
+How do you convert that into string to be evaluated by the if statement?”